Richard I. Ries, Chairperson

 Term: 7/01/16 – 6/30/24

-Richard Ries, Psy.D. is a Licensed Clinical Psychologist serving the council as a “mental health provider” from the community.
+Richard Ries, Psy.D., M.S.Ed. is a Licensed Clinical Psychologist.
 Trained in clinical work with emphases in bereavement, trauma, resiliency, personal growth, and hospice & palliative psychotherapy, his goals are to encourage policy with an eye towards compassionate and accessible care.
-Outside of the council, he hosts a call-in, broadcast radio program that offers psychological and philosophical perspectives to callers who contact the station during the radio hour.
-He has a private practice in downtown Honolulu.
+He is well connected with professional service provider organizations and is a member of the City and County of Honolulu’s Public Health and Medical Advisory Board.
+He hosts a call-in, broadcast radio program that offers psychological and philosophical perspectives to callers who contact the station during the radio hour.
+His private practice is located in downtown Honolulu.

 Term: 11/13/18 – 6/30/21

 Christopher Knightsbridge grew up on the Big Island of Hawaii and is a 2002 graduate of Kealakehe High School in Kailua-Kona.
-He joins the Hawaii State Council on Mental Health as both a consumer of mental health care services and as a family member of relatives struggling with severe mental illness in addition to homelessness.
+He is a recipient of mental health services and is a supportive family member of relatives struggling with mental illness and homelessness.
 Chris’s passion resides in advocacy for access to quality mental healthcare, filling Hawaii’s severe shortage of mental healthcare professionals, and combating the negative stigma surrounding mental health-related disorders, which often prevent those in need from seeking help.
-Chris is currently a doctoral student in Clinical Psychology and holds master’s degrees in both International Relations and Clinical Psychology.
-He brings with him his experience in launching various advocacy and fundraising campaigns through social media, which he plans on using to help contribute to meeting the goals of Hawaii’s State Council on Mental Health.
+Chris holds a master’s degrees in both International Relations and Clinical Psychology and is currently a doctoral student in Clinical Psychology.
+He brings with him his experience in launching various advocacy and fundraising campaigns through social media.

 Eileen Lau-James, Secretary